lsst-sqre/sqr-081/index.rst

 *  “Tell me about something I might find interesting” probes the candidate’s empathy (or ability to form a theory of mind).
 *  It sets the Q&A interaction on the candidate’s home ground.
-   This is *critical* as by handing domain expertise to the candidate, you eliminate a very typical information poor exchange from traditional interviews that requires the interviewer to set the frame for a question before they ask it.
+   This is *critical* as by handing domain expertise to the candidate, you eliminate a very typical information poor exchange from traditional interviews that requires the interviewer to set the frame for a question before they ask it - then if the candidate gives a poor answer you don’t know whether it was because you did a lousy job explaining the context (trust me, I’ve seen it and I’ve done it), and it also burns time that could be used listening to the candidate instead of your fellow interviewers.
-   Now if the candidate gives a poor answer you don’t know whether it was because you did a lousy job explaining the context (trust me, I’ve seen it and I’ve done it), and it also burns time that could be used listening to the candidate instead of your fellow interviewers.
    When the candidate choses the frame, you can reasonably expect them to answer questions authoritatively without risk of misunderstanding.
 *  It probes a quality that is very important to me, personally, as a manager: I expect my engineers to have *better* narrow domain expertise than me, and I need them to be able to *explain* things to me effectively in a way that allows me to make good decisions.
    It is a *feature* to allow a candidate to talk about something that is not immediately related to our position: we are evaluating their effectiveness at technical communication.
 *  As the only group format in the process, it gives a candidate a way to get a handle on any anxiety.